 The restoration of the Friedrichswerdersche Kirche has been completed.
-Beginning in the second quarter of 2020, the Staatliche Museen zu Berlin will use the church building once again as an exhibition space for the Alte Nationalgalerie.
+Since 27 October 2020 the Staatliche Museen zu Berlin use the church building once again as an exhibition space for the Alte Nationalgalerie (Old National Gallery).

 As an affiliate department of the nearby Alte Nationalgalerie, until 2012 the Friedrichswerdersche Kirche was home to a selection of sculptures dating from the first half of the 19th century.
-It thus forms part of the Nationalgalerie, whose other divisions include the Neue Nationalgalerie, Hamburger Bahnhof – Museum für Gegenwart – Berlin, Museum Berggruen, and Sammlung Scharf-Gerstenberg.
+It thus forms part of the Nationalgalerie (National Gallery), whose other divisions include the Neue Nationalgalerie (New National Gallery), Hamburger Bahnhof – Nationalgalerie der Gegenwart (Hamburger Bahnhof - National Gallery of Contemporary Art), Museum Berggruen (Museum Berggruen), and Sammlung Scharf-Gerstenberg (Scharf-Gerstenberg Collection).

 Due to the humble financial resources at his disposal, Schinkel designed a single-nave church.
 In this, he drew inspiration from English college chapels.
 The construction material – red brick – may have been deliberately reminiscent of Gothic architecture (and in particular to the neighbouring churches of St. Nikolai and St. Marien) but such a choice of material was nonetheless highly unusual for the time.
 In fact, the Friedrichswerdersche Kirche was the first prestige project to be completed in brick since the Middle Ages.